Financial Services Leadership Team

 Chief of Product and Relationship Management

-Shonda leads integrated product development for the Federal Reserve’s portfolio of payment products and FRFS engagement and communications with financial institutions and the industry more broadly, including customer relations, customer experience, marketing communications and research, and the Federal Reserve’s payment system improvement initiatives.
+Shonda leads integrated product development for the Federal Reserve’s portfolio of payment products and FRFS engagement and communications with financial institutions and the industry more broadly, including customer relations, customer experience, marketing and research, and the Federal Reserve’s payment system improvement initiatives.

 Her Fed career began at the Federal Reserve Bank of Dallas as a management intern and pivoted to the Federal Reserve Bank of Chicago to join the then forming national customer relations and support area.
 Throughout her career, Shonda has brought a customer-focused approach to leadership responsibilities in FRFS customer and industry relations, marketing and the FedLine® network.